dyeam05/CS3203-GroupJ-Project/README.md

 Step 3: Start Metro bundler

 npx react-native start
+Step 4: Installing Calendar package

+Go to the terminal and
+If using npm:
+$ npm install --save react-native-calendars

+If using Yarn:
+$ yarn add react-native-calendars

+RN (React Native) Calendars is implemented in JavaScript, so no native module is required.
 ### Executing Program

 The build process slightly differs for IOS and Android.